Louis-DR/OmniCores-BuildingBlocks/sources/data/read_write_enable/reorder_buffer/reorder_buffer.md

 Separate flags are used for notifying filling level for slot reservation (`reserve_full`, `reserve_empty`) and for data reading (`data_full`, `data_empty`).

 **Error conditions:**
-- `reserve_error`: Attempting to reserve when the buffer is full
+- `reserve_error`: Attempting to reserve when the buffer is full.
-- `write_error`: Writing to an unreserved slot or a slot that already contains valid data
+- `write_error`: Writing to an unreserved slot or a slot that already contains valid data.
-- `read_error`: Attempting to read when no valid data is available at the head
+- `read_error`: Attempting to read when no valid data is available at the head.

 ## Paths